thombashi/pytablewriter/docs/pages/examples/table_format/sourcecode/python_code.rst

 Python Code
 ----------------------------

-|PythonCodeTableWriter| the class can write a variable definition of
+|PythonCodeTableWriter| class can write a variable definition of
 a Python nested list to the |stream| from a matrix of data.

 :Sample Code: